Modular Wall Fencing Vs Brushwood Fencing

 - Brushwood can take a hard hit in storms, with repairs usually needed in cyclonic wind regions.
 On the other hand, modular fencing offers options that are suitable up to Wind Region C.

 Take home message: Both options are durable, with modular walls offering a slight advantage with certain environmental conditions.

 Is it Aussie-proof?

 As touched on briefly above, modular fencing does offer advantages when it comes to our beautiful, yet harsh Aussie climate.

 For fencing in cyclonic wind regions, brushwood is known to offer wind resistance, but sustain damage in storms and constant wet conditions.

-With modular fencing, VogueWall is rated for wind regions A, B and C, while SlimWall and EstateWall are engineered for wind regions A & B. In fact, one of our DIY customers from the Whitsundays, QLD, chose a modular wall after Cyclone Debbie tore her brick pool wall down.
+With modular fencing, our products are suited for all Australian wind regions; in fact, one of our DIY customers from the Whitsundays, QLD, chose a modular wall after Cyclone Debbie tore her brick pool wall down.

 Take home message: Modular wall fencing is slightly more ‘Aussie-proof’ when it comes to bushfire zones and cyclonic wind regions.

 For more side-by-side fence comparisons, check out: